Pietru Pawl Saydon: Priesthood

 Saydon's pastoral work was carried out without much fanfare - he was much loved by the villagers of Bengħisa, most of whom were farmers.
 He would celebrate an early mass at 04:30 to enable them to hear mass before they started work in the fields, and would frequently visit them in their homes.
 He would avoid large social gatherings, but would instead seek the company of his students, as well as members of the MUSEUM.
 He would frequently teach at the local branch in Żurrieq, and would make monetary donations to the organisation.
 Saydon left the copyright of his translation of the Bible to the MUSEUM, which then went on to publish multiple editions.

 In 1946, Pope Pius XII appointed Saydon as a Papal chamberlain, allowing him to use the title of Monsignor.

 Death

 In 1965 Saydon suffered a stroke.
 In the years leading up to his death, he was twice admitted to the clergy Hospital in Attard.
 He died in his home in Żurrieq on 22 March 1971.

-Following his death, a secondary school as well as a street in his hometown of Żurrieq were named after him.
+Following his death, a secondary school in Kirkop as well as a street in his hometown of Żurrieq were named after him.
 A monument in his honour was unveiled on the hundredth anniversary of his birth, on 12 November 1995, in front of his namesake secondary school in Żurrieq.
 There is another monument dedicated to Saydon in the grounds of the Junior College Sixth Form, in Msida.
 One of the main halls in the University of Malta also bears his name.